osuka/dognews-react-native/README.md

 This is an internal tool intended also as a testbed for me to try react native while actually making something I can use.

+You may find bits of code you'd like to check/copy - be my guest

 ## Setup

 This project is a multiplatform react native mobile application.
 The number of dependencies and the